-When it comes to a mesmerising makeup look, eye shadow often plays a quintessential role and also happens to be totally versatile—especially this season with richly saturated pigments, metallics, and gorgeously glossed eyelids taking over runways and red carpets.
+When it comes to a mesmerizing makeup look, eye shadow often plays a quintessential role and also happens to be totally versatile—especially this season with richly saturated pigments, metallics, and gorgeously glossed eyelids taking over runways and red carpets.

 However, knowing how to apply eye shadow can also be one of the more intimidating aspects of our makeup routine.
-While we have blush, highlighter, and lips down pat, one false step with our go-to brushes and palettes can quickly lead to powder-laden cheekbones or a muddled mess of colour up to our brow bones.
+While we have blush, highlighter, and lips down pat, one false step with our go-to brushes and palettes can quickly lead to powder-laden cheekbones or a muddled mess of color up to our brow bones.

 Tip #1: Swap Black for Brown

 When it comes to her celebrity clientele, it's more appropriate to ask who Monika Blunder hasn't worked with.
 From Rosie Huntington-Whiteley to Nina Dobrev to Emilia Clarke, she's been behind many of our most-loved eye shadow looks.
-Her favourite: a rich, sultrily smudged smoky eye:
+Her favorite: a rich, sultrily smudged smoky eye:

 "First, I start by applying Chanel Longwear Cream Eyeshadow in a soft beige all over the lid and then use a brown eyeliner pencil (like Charlotte Tilbury 'Rock 'n' Kohl' Iconic Liquid Eye Pencil in Barbarella Brown) on the upper lash line.
 This gives lashes an extra-full look while adding a nice dose of drama to the eyes.
 I prefer chocolate brown to black because it's a bit more subtle.